Have you ever wondered what it would take to speak up for yourself more effectively?

-It’s not about whether you are an introvert or an extrovert and to be honest no one really cares anyway.
+It’s not about whether you are an introvert or an extrovert.
+To be honest, no one really cares anyway.

-- It’s that moment you absolutely believe that you have something of value to say but you are certain that someone else can express it better than you can.
+– Believe that you have something to say but you are feel that someone else can express it better than you can.

 – Remind yourself that what you have to say is important.

 – Ask yourself if not now, when …can you keep doing this?